powerloom/snapshotter-core-edge/README.md

 - **Compute Logic**: Execute modules from `/computes/aggregates/` directory
 - **Implementation**: [`snapshotter/utils/aggregation_worker.py`](snapshotter/utils/aggregation_worker.py)

+> [!NOTE]
+> Upon receiving a message from the processor distributor, the above workers validate inputs and call the `compute()` function on the configured compute class to generate snapshots.

 #### Cacher Worker

 The Cacher is a critical component that manages snapshot data caching, state updates, and maintains aggregated data structures for efficient API access.
 It operates asynchronously in an event-driven manner, processing snapshot lifecycle events and maintaining Redis caches.